Understanding RACE in Information Technology

 To address racial bias in employment and hiring, organizations must prioritize inclusivity in the tech workplace.
 This involves creating a culture where employees feel comfortable discussing race and discrimination, fostering open dialogue, and implementing policies that promote diversity and inclusion.

-ALSO READ Innovating Colon Cancer Care with Information Technology
+ALSO READ Understanding Fiber in Information Technology

 Companies can implement unconscious bias training programs to educate hiring managers about the potential biases that may influence their decision-making processes.
 By increasing awareness and providing tools to mitigate bias, organizations can work towards creating a more inclusive and equitable hiring process.